ish-xyz/ish-ar.io/content/blog/tutorial-go-git/index.md

 ---
-title: 'In-memory Git clone, commit and push with GO'
+title: 'In-memory Git clone, commit and push using GO'
 date: "2020-10-25T22:00:00.000Z"
 description: "Today's article is a tutorial on how set up and use the go-git library to clone and update a repository with an in-memory filesystem.
 This procedure is quite useful if you want to push against or clone a repository without touching the OS filesystem and deal with permissions or temporary files..."
 ---

-## Introduction and requirements
+## Tutorial introduction and requirements

-Today's article is a tutorial on how set up and use the go-git library to clone and update a repository with an in-memory filesystem.
+Today's article is a tutorial on how set up and use the go-git library to clone and update a repository with an in-memory filesystem.<br>
-This procedure is quite useful if you want to push against or clone a repository without touching the OS filesystem and deal with permissions or temporary files.
+This procedure is quite useful if you want to push against or clone a repository without touching the OS filesystem and deal with permissions or temporary files.<br>
-Albeit, there's documentation about git-go, I find it not really clear and sometimes misleading due to the different versions and names of the library.
+Albeit, there's documentation about git-go, I find it not really clear and sometimes misleading due to the different versions and names of the library.<br>
-For this reason, I've decided to share this tutorial, and hopefully will be helpful to someone.
+For this reason, I've decided to share this tutorial, and hopefully will be helpful to someone.<br>
 For the purpose of this tutorial, we will do everything inside a main.go file, however you might want something more sofisticated for your use case :)

 **Requirements**: